POS System vs Cash Register: Why Most Businesses Need a POS

 With a POS, you can manage digital payments as quickly as cash payments and pull detailed transaction reports in a matter of seconds.
 You can add employees with custom permissions in minutes.
 Most importantly, adding new functions is as simple as adding a new integration or upgrading your software subscription.

 Cash registers simply cannot offer this degree of flexibility.
-And they cannot offer nearly as many features.
-You can see more head-to-head features comparisons by expanding the sections below.
+And they cannot offer nearly as many features, or the same level of security as a POS system.
+You can see more head-to-head features comparisons in the sections below.

 Cash registers can offer basic daily sales totals, and some can provide reporting by departments if you configure that setting.
 However, basic cash registers don’t give very robust sales or tax totals, nor do they have a way to deduct inventory automatically as it sells.
 You’ll need to track inventory and business financials manually using spreadsheets or notebooks.